FAQs

 How long does a patty last?
 How long can I store it for?

-Our patties are safe to use for two years after their packaged date as long as they have been correctly stored and frozen for the whole duration.
-After thawing the patty, we recommend they be kept in a sealed, airtight container and used within 2 - 3 days.
+Our patties are safe to use up to their expiry date as long as they have been correctly stored and frozen for the whole duration.
+After thawing the patty, we recommend they be kept in a sealed, airtight container in the fridge, and used within 2 - 3 days.
 Discard any thawed product that no longer looks or smells fresh.
-If you have a small dog and find our patties are too big for you to get through in time, check out our Big Dog for Small Dogs product.
+If you have a small dog and find our patties are too big for you to get through in time, check out our Big Dog for Small Dogs product and our Raw Bites.

 What would you recommend for a dog with sensitive skin / irritated skin?